citta-lab/react/README.md

 React is javascript library not a framework like AngularJS, Angular and most of the React coding can be done by just knowing javascript and JSX.
 People claim react reinvented the wheel ( facebook seems to have used php with in html ) by letting javascript and html work together instead of being treated independent entity web applications.
 JSX is fancy way of saying html and javascript together, this requires a transpiler named 'Babel' to convert this JSX to javascript.

+> if we are creating new app then we need to start by executing `sudo npm install -g create-react-app` where -g is global installation of create-react-app.
+In out next step we should be creating the app by executing `create-react-app firstreactapp`.

 1. Components
 ------------------
 Components are the way to dissect the application into smallest possible element which we can manage easily, When components are initialized react initiate the properties and we often call it `props`.
 Props can be used to communicate between components and meanwhile `state`'s are tied to the component ( local property of that component ) and needs to be defined before using.
 Components let us encapsulate, reuse and also configure them independently of each other is the main advantage.
 So in short components are reusable building blocks of React application.